yasirkula/UnityRuntimeInspector/README.md

 - **Double Click Threshold**: when an object in the hierarchy is double clicked, **OnItemDoubleClicked** event is raised (see *SCRIPTING API*).
 This value determines the maximum allowed delay between two clicks to register a double click
 - **Sync Selection With Editor Hierarchy**: simply synces the selected object between the Unity Hierarchy and this RuntimeHierarchy

+**NOTE:** by default, RuntimeHierarchy won't show objects under the *DontDestroyOnLoad* scene.
+Please see this topic for a workaround: https://forum.unity.com/threads/runtime-inspector-and-hierarchy-open-source.501220/#post-3518458

-## D. SCRIPTING API
+## E. SCRIPTING API
-Values of the variables that are mentioned in **C.1** and **C.2** sections can be tweaked at runtime via their corresponding properties.
+Values of the variables that are mentioned in **D.1** and **D.2** sections can be tweaked at runtime via their corresponding properties.
 Any changes to these properties will be reflected to UI immediately.
 Here, you will find some interesting things that you can do with the inspector and the hierarchy via scripting:

 - You can change the inspected object in the inspector using the following functions: